Activation by code:

 5. Sequence of frames for the lenticular screen can be encoded or saved for further processing.

 6. Adjusted template can be saved as a “project” for further use.

 3DMasterKit enables to combine templates with each other, create new templates using the existing ones.
-You can open a few templates in the application and compile a new theme, which can be used for the further photo decoration.
-You can create new graphical elements in Photoshop, which can be easily added into existing templates, or create new templates.
+You can open a few templates in the application and compile a new theme, which can be used for further photo decoration.
+You can create new graphical elements in Photoshop, which can be easily added into existing templates or create new templates.

 1. Lens per inch (LPI).
 The more LPI, the thinner the lenses, correspondingly, the more of them there are in one inch.
 Lenticular sheets with high LPI (60-100) are generally used for viewing images from short distances and for creating small formatted production (from the size of a small calendar to pictures of 50×70 cm).
-Lenticular sheets with low LPI (10-20) are used for viewing from the distance of more than 3 meters and are usually used for large-format works (advertising panels, light-boxes, sign plates).
+Lenticular sheets with low LPI (10-20) are used for viewing from a distance of more than 3 meters and are usually used for large-format works (advertising panels, light-boxes, sign plates).
 The higher index of LPI (the thinner lenses) you have, the more print quality you need (resolution, printing accuracy).

 2. Lens thickness is connected with the LPI index.
 Generally, the more LPI the lenticular sheet has, the thinner it is.
 Lenticular screens of 60-100 LPI are the thinnest.
 They can be firm or flexible.
-Flexible lenses are used for souvenir production, labels, greeting cards, covers; firm ones are better for pictures, portraits and so on.
+Flexible lenses are used for souvenir production, labels, greeting cards, covers; firm ones are better for pictures, portraits, and so on.